 Professor Steel has been Head of the School of Engineering at The Robert Gordon University (RGU) since 2007.

-He is a Chartered Engineer and a Fellow of the Energy Institute and Chartered Engineer.
+He is a Chartered Engineer and a Fellow of the Energy Institute.

 Ian has experience in excess of 30 years with Operators, Tier One Contractors and Service Companies in the areas of Logistics, DGPS Positioning and IT Systems/Services Management.
 Ian is a graduate of the Open University with a BSc (Hons) majoring in Environmental Management and obtaining a Diploma in Pollution Control.